Vishnu-Rangiah/Vishnu-Rangiah/README.md

 ### Hi there 👋

+I'm a rising senior at UC Davis majoring in Statistics (Data Science) and minoring in Computer Science.

+Feel free to contact me with any opportunities or questions at vishnu.rangiah@gmail.com

 <!--
 **Vishnu-Rangiah/Vishnu-Rangiah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.